abinit/abinit/doc/tutorial/eph4mob.md

 All the results of the calculation are stored in a single SIGEPH.nc file for all the $\kk$-points (and spins) considered.
-The list of $\kk$-points is initialized at the beginning of the run and an internal table stores the status of each k-point (computed or not).
+The list of $\kk$-points is initialized at the beginning of the run and an internal table stores the status of each k-point (whether it has been computed or not).
 This means that calculations that get killed by the resource manager due to time limit can use the netcdf file to perform an automatic in-place restart.
 Just set [[eph_restart]] to 1 in the input file and rerun the job.